specs-cli/specs-cli/DSPI_WORKFLOW_MINI.md

 **Describe → Specify → Plan → Implement**

-The DSPI Workflow is a systematic approach to Specification-Driven Development (SDD).
+The DSPI Workflow is a structured, AI-assisted approach to Specification-Driven Development (SDD).

-## Document Existing Codebase
+## Phase 0: Document Existing Codebase

 This phase is mandatory for projects with existing codebase.
 Essential specs are extracted to be used later during the DSPI Workflow.